-Ursula is at Illumen on Friday afternoons.
+Ursula is at Illumen on Fridays.

 Bridget is an experienced Clinical Psychologist who works from a warm, compassionate, and non-judgemental stance.
 She strives to create a warm and safe therapy space so that you can feel heard and understood.
 Bridget uses evidence based practise to work collaboratively towards your therapy goals.
 This includes working with people to identify their thoughts, behaviour and feelings and to develop a tool box of skills to manage these.
 She hopes to offer short term therapy to enable you to live a meaningful and fulfilled life.

 Bridget has worked with children, youth and adults in diverse settings including child and adolescent community mental health, adolescent inpatient mental health, adult community mental health, private practice and youth forensic services across New Zealand and London.
 Bridget has extensive experience in working with people from diverse cultural backgrounds.

 Her primary therapeutic approach is Cognitive Behaviour Therapy (CBT), although other approaches are incorporated as required in order to best meet the needs and goals of clients.
 These include Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Mindfulness.

 Bridget has experience in providing interventions for the following experiences:

 - Anxiety and Panic Attacks (including phobias, social anxiety and OCD).